-From January 1, 2021 through December 31, 2021, performance restricted stock units (PRSUs) were legally granted under the 2021 Plan, which, assuming vesting at maximum payout, would result in the vesting of 12,256,502 shares of the Company's common stock, and 656,595 time restricted stock units (TRSUs) were legally granted, of which 164,112 TRSUs were vested at the time of grant and 155,098 TRSUs have since vested.
-From December 31, 2021 and through the date of this registration statement, additional PRSUs were legally granted, which, assuming vesting at maximum payout, would result in the vesting of 466,200 shares of the Company's common stock, and 645,760 TRSUs were legally granted, of which 161,398 TRSUs were vested as of the date of this registration statement.
+From January 1, 2021 through December 31, 2021, performance restricted stock units (PRSUs) were legally granted under the 2021 Plan, which, assuming vesting at maximum payout, would result in the vesting of 12,256,502 shares of the Company's common stock, and 656,595 time restricted stock units (TRSUs) were legally granted, of which 164,112 TRSUs were vested at the time of grant and 295,731 TRSUs have since vested.
+From January 1, 2022 through December 31, 2022, additional PRSUs were legally granted, which, assuming vesting at maximum payout, would result in the vesting of 466,200 shares of the Company's common stock, and 645,760 TRSUs were legally granted, of which 305,924 TRSUs were vested as of the date of this registration statement.
+From January 1, 2023 through the date of this registration statement, 577,998 TRSUs were legally granted, of which 144,466 TRSUs were vested as of the date of this registration statement.
 Such awards under the 2021 Plan were granted to employees and directors of the Company or its subsidiaries.
 The foregoing issuances were made under an exemption from registration provided by either (i) Rule 701 under the Securities Act as transactions pursuant to compensatory benefit plans and contracts relating to compensation; or (ii) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
 Any outstanding and unvested PRSUs and TRSUs will vest in connection with this offering.